port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 ### Token setup

 The [token parameter](https://plugins.jenkins.io/generic-webhook-trigger/#plugin-content-token-parameter) allows triggering a specific (or a group) of jobs.

-By default, when enabling the webhook trigger for a job, it can be triggered by sending an event to `http://JENKINS_URL/jenkins/generic-webhook-trigger/invoke`.
-This means that, if not configured otherwise, all jobs will be triggered when sending an event to this route.
-It is recommended to set up a job token to avoid running unwanted jobs.

 To set up a token for you job, scroll down to the **Token** section, and provide a job token: